LeeroyLabs/aws-s3-assets-versioning/README.md

 ## Requirements

-This plugin requires Craft CMS 4.0.0 or later and an AWS S3 bucket.
+This plugin requires Craft CMS 4.0.0 or later and an AWS S3 bucket with versioning enabled.

 ## Installation